Eleonore Magdalene of Neuburg: Holy Roman Empress and German Queen

 However, Eleonore had to face great challenges in the first years as Empress.
 During 1679, an outbreak of plague forced the Imperial family to leave Vienna, firstly to Mariazell and then in Prague, but the disease eventually reached those places.
-In addition, an uprising of the Bohemian peasants forced the Empress and her children escape to Linz Castle.
+In addition, an uprising of the Bohemian peasants forced the empress and her children escape to Linz Castle.
 However, no less a danger than the epidemic was the constant threat of the Ottoman Empire.
 In July 1683, the Imperial family again left Vienna and moved to Passau because of the threat from the Turks, who in September of the same year suffered a crushing defeat near Vienna.
 Because of these events, Eleonore wasn't crowned immediately after her marriage.
-On 9 December 1681 and at the request of the Hungarian aristocracy, she was crowned Queen of Hungary in Pressburg.
+On 9 December 1681 and at the request of the Hungarian nobility, she was crowned Queen of Hungary in Pressburg.
 In 1685, her father became Elector Palatine.
 On 19 January 1690, she was crowned Holy Roman Empress at Augsburg Cathedral.
 At the time of her Imperial coronation, she was pregnant with her tenth and last child.
 She accompanied her husband on his travels (for example, at the Diet of Augsburg in 1689) and supervised the education of her children personally.

 Political Influence

 Eleonore was politically active and wielded considerable influence over her husband.
-It was reported that the Empress received and opened important political documents while Leopold I stood waiting beside her "as a secretary".
+It was reported that the empress received and opened important political documents while Leopold I stood waiting beside her "as a secretary".

-As Empress, Eleanore took control over the economy of the imperial court and managed to reduce its expenses through more effective organization.
+As empress, Eleonore took control over the economy of the imperial court and managed to reduce its expenses through more effective organization.
 She had always paid great attention to matters of charity, but her patronage towards people in need still had some boundaries.
 The imperial revenue became vast enough to not only order the building of hospitals, orphanages, and Carmelite convents in Graz and Vienna, but support numerous brotherhoods, churches and monasteries.

 As she was multilingual, Eleonore translated foreign political documents for her husband, as many were written in French.
-She established extensive connections through her patronage and granting of favours: she protected the career of chancellor Theodor Strattmann and recommended Jesuits Bauer and Tönnemann as advisers to the Emperor.
+She established extensive connections through her patronage and granting of favours: she protected the career of chancellor Theodor von Strattman and recommended Jesuits Bauer and Vitus Georg Tönnemann as advisers to the emperor.
 In 1686, she restored the Order of the Starry Cross, established by her stepmother-in-law.
 The Capuchin Marco d'Aviano was her confessor and adviser.

 Eleonore attended to the interests of her biological family by securing high status marriages for her sisters, promoting the careers of her younger brothers in church as well as the political needs of her eldest brother, the Elector Palatine.
 She arranged the marriages of both her sons, but deeply disliked the private life of her oldest son Joseph, scolding him for his infidelities and placing his procurers in prison.